aleale2121/crypto_price_flutter/README.md

 # woo_flutter_test

-This Project is a Flutter test project for WOO Flutter Developer Position.
+This Project is a Simple crypto price app using provider.

-Done by :-
-Alefew Yimer
-alefewdev21@gmail.com